aaslihanyildirim/GenYOLO-Leaf/README.md

 ## 📊 Initial Benchmarks and Models

 For segmentation [Ultralytics](https://github.com/ultralytics/ultralytics) Yolov11 used in this study.
+If you want to use models, follow the Ultralytics instructions.
 The initial benchmarks obtained for five different variants of Yolov11 across nine distinct datasets are presented in the table below:

 <p align="center">